Modern Tiny House Plans

-We’re excited that we are now able to offer complete construction floor plans for the Tiny Project tiny house!
-These tiny home plans include almost 40 pages of detailed diagrams and images, allowing you to build to the same specifications as our original modern tiny house on wheels featured on this site.Click here to view the plans
+These tiny home plans include almost 40 pages of detailed trailer specs, diagrams, floor plans, blueprints, images and materials list, allowing you to build to the same specifications as our original modern 8×20’tiny house on wheels featured on this site.Click here to view the plans

 About the Tiny Project

 The Tiny Project is our attempt to live a simpler, more conscious, debt-free life.

 Inhabiting such a small space forces us tiny house people to live in a simpler, more organized and efficient way.
 Tiny homes encourage us to spend more time outdoors, in nature and engaging with our community.
 In this way, the tiny house life creates better health and healthy relationships…More about the Tiny Project

 This is wonderful, an absolute great way to reconnect with the core of life. " – Jon

 Tiny Project Blog

 We’re continuing to post to the blog with articles about tiny house living (including the challenges!), product reviews and with further tiny home plans and updates.

 Latest Blog Posts